 - alimony (spousal support to be paid by one party to the other after the divorce).

-A party may lose the right to request alimony if the divorce is finalized prior to his or her request for such spousal support.
+A party may lose the right to request alimony if the divorce is finalized without an agreement to pay alimony.

 Alternatives to the Courtroom